Pulsed Light Hair Removal

 IPL hair reduction has been around for a while.
-But this kind of intense pulsed light hair removal has now been superseded several times over.
+But this kind of treatment has now been superseded several times over.

 Using IPL for hair removal

-So while the older intense pulsed light hair removal may be the cheaper technology per session, you will need more sessions to get an effective result, and you will need more sessions to maintain your result.
+Even though the older IPL treatments may be the cheaper technology per session, you will need more sessions to get an effective result, and you will need more sessions to maintain your result.